Monogramm/frappe_pwa/README.md

 -   Setup website Progressive Web Application:
     -   Go to "_Website Settings_" and add into "_HTML HEADER & ROBOTS_" the web app manifest: `<link rel="manifest" href="/manifest.json">`

-    -   Go to `/install` url and press on `install` inside pop-up message
+After setup has been done, just go to `/install` page and press on `install` inside pop-up message.

 <!--
 [TODO] If project is deployed to DockerHub: